ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 7.2: Add Slash Command
 ~~~~~~~~~~~~~~~~~~~~~~

-In “Add features and functionality”, add a slash command.
+In "Add features and functionality", add a slash command.
 In particular,
 under Request URL, submit the ngrok HTTPS URL with ``/slack/commands``
 appended to the end.
 For the actual command, anything will work, though
 the final app will use ``/rocket``.
 Make sure you tick the box marked
-“Escape channels, users, and links sent to your app”, or else none of
+"Escape channels, users, and links sent to your app", or else none of
 the @ signs will work properly!

 8: Testing